Mineral prospecting legislation

 EITI is an international initiative to improve the transparency of payments by extractive businesses to governments.
 Its website can be viewed at:

 Since 2015, at official level, DfE has provided the EITI secretariat with information on Northern Ireland activities with regard to the extraction of minerals (including gold, silver, base metals and industrial minerals as well as stone, gravel and other aggregates from Northern Ireland mines and quarries).
-Currently DfE sits on the Management Steering Group (MSG) of UKEITI as a government representative.
+Currently DfE sits on the Multi Stakeholder Group (MSG) of UKEITI as a government representative.

 The UK’s Extractive Industries Transparency Initiative annual reports